What Is Adaptive Learning? (+Benefits, Tips, & Future Trends)

-What is Adaptive Learning?
+What Is Adaptive Learning?

 Benefits of Adaptive Learning in the Workplace

 Here are seven reasons why adaptive learning promotes a more productive – and successful – learning environment in corporate workplaces.

-1. It Clarifies Priorities
+1. Clarifies priorities

-Adaptive learning calms the priority storm by focussing on individual needs.
+Adaptive learning calms the priority storm by focusing on individual needs.
 Rather than worrying about what everyone needs to know, organizations can leverage adaptive learning technologies to make sure that only the right information is going to the right people.
 Instead of getting buried by everyone else’s priorities, employees can focus on what they need in order to be successful at their job.

 With its modular structure, the adaptive learning system supports different presentation styles within one course – for example, audios, videos, animations, listicles, or short podcasts.

-With Whatfix Analytics you can identify:
+With Whatfix Analytics, you can identify:

-- Users’ engagement rate with your content
+- Users’ engagement rate with the content

-- Weak points in your content
+- Weak points in the content

 - Unique users and their behavior